arshadkmal/Sidebar-just-by-HTML-CSS/README.md

 # Heading
-I have made the sidebar menu just by Using HTML CSS , it's interactivity as well
+I have made the sidebar menu just by Using HTML CSS , it's interactive as well